-between Citizens of different States.

-between Citizens of the same State claiming lands under grants of different States and between a State or the Citizens thereof and foreign States, citizens or subjects between citizens of different states;
+--between citizens of different states;-between citizens of the same state claiming lands under grants of different states, and between a state, or the citizens thereof, and foreign states, citizens or subjects.

-In cases of impeachment, cases affecting Ambassadors, other Public Ministers and Consuls, and those in which the United States or a State shall be a party, the supreme Court shall have original jurisdiction.

-In all the other cases before mentioned, the supreme Court shall have appellate jurisdiction both as to law and fact with such exceptions and under such regulations as the Legislature shall make. between a state and citizens of another state:
+cases affecting ambassadors, other public ministers and consuls, and those in which__the United States or a state shall be party, the Supreme Court shall have original jurisdiction.
+In all the other cases before mentioned, the Supreme Court shall have appellate jurisdiction, both as to law and fact, with such exceptions, and under such regulations as the Congress shall make.